Co-Managing Partners: Susan W Murley, Robert T Novick

 Number of lawyers: 16

-The Berlin office opened 25 years ago to serve the increasing needs of the firm’s international regulatory and public policy clients in unified Germany and Europe.
+The Berlin office opened more than 25 years ago to serve the increasing needs of the firm’s international regulatory and public policy clients in unified Germany and Europe.
 The office has since become a leading regulatory law firm in Germany, offering services that span antitrust (including merger filings and cartel litigation), and public policy work (including addressing legislation and parliamentary inquiry committees).
-The office excels at resolving highstakes disputes, focusing primarily on litigating and arbitrating matters that raise complex strategic, legal or factual issues.
-The firm’s compliance and internal investigations team—which collaborates regularly with the firm’s US and UK offices—offers a fully integrated domestic and cross-border practice and is regarded as one of the best in Germany.
+Lawyers in the office excel at resolving high-stakes disputes, focusing primarily on litigating and arbitrating matters that raise complex strategic, legal or factual issues.
+The firm’s compliance and internal investigations team — which collaborates regularly with the firm’s US and UK offices — offers a fully integrated domestic and cross-border practice and is regarded as one of the best in Germany.

 Managing Partner: Dr. Christian Crones

 Number of lawyers: 17